espocrm/documentation/docs/administration/oidc.md

 * Team mapping.
 Espo teams against groups/teams/roles of the identity provider.
 * User profile and user teams sync.
 Optional, on every login.
 * Ability to choose a claim that will be used for a username.
 * Fallback login.
-Only for admins or for regular users too.
+Only for admins or for regular users.
 * For admins OIDC can be disabled, so that only the fallback method  allowed.
 * Logout redirect.
 To clear an identity provider session when a user is logging out from Espo.
 * Backchannel logout.
 The ability to forcibly log out a user from Espo. `api/v1/backchannelLogout` endpoint.

 Details:

-* No portal support.
+* Portals supported as of v7.4.
 * Espo 2FA may not work with some identity providers (where an authorization code can't be used twice).
 * The *userName* field length may need to be increased up to 255 in some cases (by default Espo has the limit 50).
 * Supported signing algorithms: RS256, RS384.
 RS512, HS256, HS384, HS512.
 Developers can add implementations of other algorithms in an upgrade-safe manner.